 Marriot and international Hotel chain had a security breach and data of over 500 million customers were stolen.
 The Data included name, mailing address, phone number, email address, passport number, and Starwood Preferred Guest (“SPG”) account information.
 Date of birth, gender, arrival and departure information, reservation date, and communication preference were also in the breach.
 This puts in perspective just how much data the hospitality industry has about its numerous clients.

-Hotels gets bookings from multiple sources- Website, Walk-ins, OTAs, GDS, Local Travel Agents, etc. And you want to find out which of these is the most lucrative option for your hotel over a certain period of time.
-These can allow management introduce the right marketing mix and, channel to maximize growth.
-This will sustain clientele while simultaneously reducing operational cost.
+Hotels get bookings from multiple sources- Website, Walk-ins, OTAs, GDS, Local Travel Agents, etc. And you want to find out which of these is the most lucrative option for your hotel over a certain period of time.
+These can allow management to introduce the right marketing mix and, channel to maximize growth.
+This will sustain clientele while simultaneously reducing operational costs.